Predictive maintenance on your diesel engines saves big money on downtime and repairs

 Did you know that a DPF is supposed to last 5,000 hours (app.
 225,000 miles) before needing maintenance?

-- LDT Duty Cycle Programming
+- Diesel I.O.
+Duty Cycle Programming

 Make sure that your trucks’ ECM’s are properly set for the type of work your trucks do.
 This allows the Aftertreatment system to work properly, and for regens to effectively clean the DPF.
 Duty Cycle Programming improves efficiency and performance, without violating CARB/EPA standards or your original engine manufacturer warranty.